nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

 ## fork join in a loop
 ### fork join_none in a loop
-Let consider this case, we have a list of item, and we want to start a single procedure statement for each item of that list, and we want all of those procedure statement start at the same time.
+Let consider this case, we have a list of item, and we want to start a single procedure statement for each item of that list, and we want all of those procedure statements start at the same time.
 Also, we need all of those processes to finish before executing any other statement.
 We can easily achieve the requirement using `fork` and `join_none` as below.
 <div class ="code" markdown="1" >